 During periods of declared states of emergency, as certified by the applicable government designee with authority in LRHA's jurisdiction, LRHA may adopt HUD published regulatory and/or statutory waivers to respond to the emergency.
-Where such waivers are adopted, LRHA will retain documentation to identify the statute/regulation which is being waived, as well as the alternative requirement and period start and end dates for such waivers (see CARES ACT EMERGENCY WAIVERS).
+Where such waivers are adopted, LRHA will retain documentation to identify the statute/regulation which is being waived, as well as the alternative requirement and period start and end dates for such waivers.